Do you want to give your baby the best chances of growing up healthy?

 When you breastfeed, you burn about 840 kcal (2,800 kJ) for every liter of milk produced!
 And it is your fat reserves accumulated during your pregnancy that suffer the consequences.
 A nice way to lose weight!

-Exhausted by the nights too short?
+Exhausted by the short nights?
 The hormones secreted during breastfeeding will give you a well-deserved sense of relaxation.

 Breastfeeding also plays an important role in the development of maternal instinct and increases the physical attachment between you and your baby.